nicklasu/translator/README.md

 My program takes screenshots and translates them to the target language.
 It only supports Japanese to English right now, but can be modified freely to work with any language.

-Refer to the manual for installation instructions.
+Refer to the manual for installation and usage instructions.